tunlusoy/Data-Science-Data-Sources/README.md

     - [FRED Housing Starts](https://fred.stlouisfed.org/series/HOUST): New Privately Owned Housing Units Started

+    - [American Housing Survey (AHS)](https://www.census.gov/programs-surveys/ahs.html): The AHS is sponsored by the Department of Housing and Urban Development (HUD) and conducted by the U.S. Census Bureau.
+The survey is the most comprehensive national housing survey in the United States.

     - [Castles](https://www.castles-estateagents.co.uk/): Castles are a successful, privately owned independent agency.
 Established in 1981, they offer a comprehensive service incorporating residential sales, letting and management, and surveys and valuations.

     - [RealEstate.com](https://www.realestate.com/): serves as the ultimate resource for first-time home buyers, offering easy-to-understand tools and expert advice at every stage in the process.